⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 Looking northwest from the summit of Pincher Ridge.
 Victoria Peak (centre), Windsor Mountain and Castle Peak (left), and Table Mountain (distant centre right) are visible.
 Rapidly building cloud cover and rain would obscure our summit views.

 Looking west from the summit.
-Loaf Mountain is visible on the distant left.
+Loaf Mountain and the Southwest Summit of Drywood are visible on the distant left.
 Bruce and Jeff are standing by the marginal summit cairn.

 Looking south toward Drywood Mountain.